getify/You-Dont-Know-JS/async & performance/ch3.md

 ### Single Resolution

 One of the most intrinsic behaviors of Promises is that a Promise can only be resolved once (fulfillment or rejection).
-For many async use cases, you're only retrieving a single value, so this works fine.
+For many async use cases, you're only retrieving a value once, so this works fine.

 But there's also a lot of async cases that fit into a different model -- one that's more akin to events and/or streams of data.
 It's not clear on the surface how well Promises can fit into such use cases, if at all.
 Without a significant abstraction on top of Promises, they will completely fall short for handling multiple value resolution.

-Imagine a scenario where you might want to fire off a sequence of async steps in response to a stimuli (like an event) that can in fact happen multiple times, like a button click.
+Imagine a scenario where you might want to fire off a sequence of async steps in response to a stimulus (like an event) that can in fact happen multiple times, like a button click.

 This probably won't work the way you want: